henry-malinowski/libsort/README.md

 * [Bucket Sort](https://en.wikipedia.org/wiki/Bucket_sort)

-Behavior for sorting non-integer type would be undefined, but they would support sorting of any integer type
+Behavior for sorting non-integer type would be undefined, but they would support sorting of any integer type.